 26. Camera Level Correction

-Always make sure that make sure that you have kept the camera in the correct Horizon level.
 Use a Spirit level with a bubble to correct the horizon.
-Certain tripod and tripod heads come with inbuilt horizon level.
+Certain tripod and tripod heads come with an inbuilt horizon level.

 27. Make Use Of Grids